stackbit-projects/splendid-petunia-99a9e/content/pages/index.md

           opacity: 100
       type: ImageBlock
     title: Where did everyone go?
-    subtitle: >-
-      Learn how top tech companies have learned working remote using our product.
+    subtitle: 'Learn how to get yourself, your team and '
     actions:
       - type: Button
         label: Watch video